 The father of 2 girls, he understands and loves children of all abilities and ages.
 This coach wants kids to learn how to fence, but to have fun too!

 Jon also sails a racing catamaran, leading to one young student saying the coach was "training to be a pirate."

 Jon is a master toolmaker, and has made parts for a wide variety of machines, devices and vehicles.
 Some of the parts he’s made are currently orbiting Earth on the International Space Station.

 Caroline Dikibo is a native Houstonian.
 She began her fencing career at Cypress Falls High School and was captain of the fencing team.
 She is an alumna of the University of Notre Dame where she fenced on their Division I NCAA Women’s Epee Team.
 As a member of the Notre Dame team, she won the 2011 NCAA Championship team and received the NAACP’s Image Award Athlete of the Year.
 Today she is an assistant coach with Houston Sword Sports, working to bring fencing to all parts of Houston.

-COL(Retired) Michael Mergens is a competitor and a USFA certified Armorer, Coach and Referee with over 34 years of experience in the sport.
-He is a member of the USA Fencing Signal Equipment and Material Installation (SEMI) Committee and has worked as the Head Armorer and Team Armorer for many of the USA Fencing National and International events, most recently as the Head Team Armorer for the 2015 Junior/Cadet World Championship Team and Head Armorer/Technician for the 2014 World Saber Grand Prix.
-He has formed several clubs in the Houston area, three of which have been operating for over 20 years.
+COL(Retired) Michael Mergens is a competitor and a USFA certified Armorer, Coach and Referee with over 36 years of experience in the sport.
+He is a former member of the USA Fencing Signal Equipment and Material Installation (SEMI) Committee and has worked as the Head Armorer and Team Armorer for many of the USA Fencing National and International events, most recently as the Head Team Armorer for the 2015 Junior/Cadet World Championship Team and Head Armorer/Technician for the 2014 World Saber Grand Prix.
+He has formed several clubs in the Houston area, two of which operated for over 20 years.